fenollp/otp_vsn/README.md

 Macros defined per Erlang/OTP version so you don't have to.

 Header-only, no dependencies.
 Supports releases from `R16B` to latest.
+Note: no need to include `otp_vsn` in your apps or releases.
+This is should only be a compile-time dependency!

 ```erlang
 {deps, [otp_vsn]}.